 Doug joined FRAM in 2011 as a member of the groundfish survey team.
 Before that, he worked as a fisheries biologist in the Alaska Fisheries Science Center and Northwest Fisheries Science Center groundfish observer programs.
 He has also worked as an independent seafood quality inspector and a production brewer.
 Doug has a B.S. degree in Marine Biology and Zoology from Humboldt State University.

 Doug is a member of the Fisheries Research Survey team and helps conduct the annual West Coast Groundfish Bottom Trawl Surveys during the field season as a deck biologist and chief scientist aboard chartered commercial fishing vessels outfitted for research.
-His currrent research is focused on fish dietary habits using stomach contents and stable isotope analyses, which provide information on tophic ecology and food-web dynamics to enhance ecosystem-based fisheries management.
+His current research is focused on fish dietary habits using stomach contents and stable isotope analyses, which provide information on trophic ecology and food-web dynamics to enhance ecosystem-based fisheries management.

 Apart from his duties associated with survey data collection efforts and food habit studies, Doug is also certified as a NOAA working diver and is a member of the FRAM Survey Dive Unit.